MuTsunTsai/fen-tool/README.md

 This tool integrates [Popeye](https://github.com/thomas-maeder/popeye), one of the most powerful and popular chess problem solvers.
-Just put the problem description in the input box (Forsyth notation and `noboard` option will be added automatically) and press `Run`!
+Just put the problem description in the input box (Forsyth notation of the current board will be added automatically if not given) and press `Run`!
 See [Popeye documentation](https://github.com/thomas-maeder/popeye/blob/master/py-engl.txt) for more.
+After the computation completes, you can also playback solutions (with the same navigation hotkeys as in play mode).

+Note that fairy pieces are not supported for the moment.

 By default it will run Popeye in WebAssembly, but it is known that it will get a runtime error in some versions of Safari and iOS.
 In that case it will automatically fallback to run Popeye in asm.js (it's slower, but works).

-You can also playback solutions (with the same navigation hotkeys as in play mode).
-Note that this feature is far from complete when it comes to fairy conditions and twin problems.
-Feel free to submit an issue if any solution doesn't play correctly.

 Thanks to [Dmitri Turevski](https://github.com/dturevski) for sharing his insights in Popeye.